Dynamical heterogeneity in active glasses is inherently different from its equilibrium behavior: Dynamical quantities

+To study the effect of the details of the dynamics, we performed Brownian dynamics simulations using the predictor-corrector algorithm \cite{Gleim1998} and set the self-diffusion constant $D_0$ to unity.
+We kept the nature of the activity the same in the simulation as in Molecular Dynamics simulations.
+We confirm again that our findings that DH increases with activity are robust.
+In Fig.\ref{BrownFig}, we display the increase in peak height of $\chi_4(t)$ for systems with similar $\tau_\alpha$, as activity increases.
+We also note here that a detailed study of the effect of the inertia of the particles will be very important to have a better understanding of the systems; for example, how our results change with the systematic tuning of the particle's inertia will be very interesting as recent studies seem to suggest \cite{Vrugt2023} very rich behaviour.}

 +0.2in {\bf Author Contributions:} SK designed the research project.
-KP performed the research.
+KP and AM performed the research.
 SKN developed the active MCT formalism.
-KP, SKN and SK analysed the data.
-SK and SKN wrote the paper.
+AM, KP, SKN and SK analysed the data.
+AM performed additional simulations with larger system size and produced Brownian dynamics results.
+SKN and SK wrote the paper with inputs from KP and AM.

-+0.2in {\bf Acknowledgments:} We thank R. Cerbino, F. GIavazzi, G. Scita, Indrajit Tah and Rituparno Mandal for fruitful discussions.
++0.2in {\bf Acknowledgments:} We thank R. Cerbino, F. Glavazzi, G. Scita, Indrajit Tah and Rituparno Mandal for fruitful discussions.
 We acknowledge support of the Department of Atomic Energy, Government of India, under Project Identification No. RTI 4007.
 SK acknowledges support from Core Research Grant CRG/2019/005373 from Science and Engineering Research Board (SERB) as well as Swarna Jayanti Fellowship grants DST/SJF/PSA-01/2018-19 and SB/SFJ/2019-20/05.
 KP acknowledges financial support from SB/SFJ/2019-20/05.
+SKN thanks SERB for grant via SRG/2021/002014.